 About the Series

 Creative Time and The New York Public Library (NYPL) are proud to present a new collaborative venture, In Situ, a site-specific series of conversations pairing leading artists and public intellectuals to address critical topics of our time.
-The series will premiere on March 16, 2017, at the Cathedral of St. John the Divine, with future events taking place at other iconic locations throughout New York City.
-With a half-century of expertise presenting landmark events between the two institutions, this new collaboration between The NYPL and Creative Time will present dialogues that engage large and diverse audiences.
+The series premiered on March 16, 2017, at the Cathedral of St. John the Divine, with future events taking place at other iconic locations throughout New York City.
+With a half-century of expertise presenting landmark events between the two institutions, this collaboration between The NYPL and Creative Time presents dialogues that engage large and diverse audiences.

 Creative Time has a long history of connecting artists, sites, and audiences.
 Likewise, NYPL is renowned for its engaging public programs, featuring a who’s who of art, literature and culture.
-Together, they will address today’s most pressing issues in locations that resonate and transform those ideas.
+Together, we address today’s most pressing issues in locations that resonate and transform those ideas.

-The inaugural In Situ talk will feature Iranian-American artist Shirin Neshat and Slovenian philosopher Slavoj Žižek exploring “How to Reasonably Believe in God.”
-The conversation will be moderated by Sister Helen Prejean.
-A performance by Reverend Billy and the Stop Shopping Choir will kick off the event.
+The inaugural In Situ talk featured artist Janine Antoni and Slovenian philosopher Slavoj Žižek exploring “How to Reasonably Believe in God.”
+The conversation was moderated by Sister Helen Prejean.
+A performance by Reverend Billy and the Stop Shopping Choir kicked off the event.

-The Cathedral of St. John the Divine is pleased to host this timely discussion, an expression of the Cathedral’s longstanding mission to provide a convening space for the important conversations of our time.
+The Cathedral of St. John the Divine is pleased to have hosted this timely discussion, an expression of the Cathedral’s longstanding mission to provide a convening space for the important conversations of our time.

 Further In Situ events, on the subjects of immigration and feminism, will be announced later in the year.